-Books Every Software Developer Should Read
+Books Every Software Engineer Should Read

-Books Every Software Developer Should Read
+Books Every Software Engineer Should Read

 I've read a good amount of books this year.

 There were some that I enjoyed and others that I didn't.
 But the biggest mistake is that I didn't drop the books I didn't enjoy.
-For example, I've read Code Complete which is around 1000 pages and I honestly don't remember any of it.

 Why Read Books?